devragj/RecordLib/Readme.md

 3. RuleDef functions - functions that take a CRecord and apply a single legal rule to it.
 I'm trying to figure out the right thing to return.

-## Testing

-Run automated tests with `pytest`.

-Grammars need to be tested on lots of different documents.
-The tests include tests that will try to parse all the dockets in a folder `tests/data/[summaries|dockets]`.
-If you want those tests to be meaningful, you need to put dockets there.

-You could do this manually by downloading dockets and saving them there.
-You can also use a helper script that randomly generates docket numbers and then uses [natev/DocketScraperAPI](https://hub.docker.com/r/natev/docketscraper_api) to download those dockets.
-To do this

-1. download and run the DocketScraperAPI image with `docker run -p 5000:8800 natev/docketscraper_api`
-2. in this project environment, run `download (summaries | dockets) [-n = 1]`

-TODO I would like to try out `hypothesis` for property-based testing.

 ## Developing Grammars